bign8/bign8.github.io/index.md

 # About Nathan J. Woods

 <p class="lead">
-	I am a freelance software developer with emphasis on web development, with hopes and aspirations of moving into the field of robotics.
-Put simply, I'm a code monkey.
-It's what I'm good at and I enjoy doing it.
-Additionally, I have been told that I communicate complex ideas well with others, including the non-technical members of society.
-Because of this, I work closely with my user base so they receive the best products and services possible.
+	I am a full-stack software developer with aspirations of moving into robotics.
+I dive into problems, seek to understand the situation, derive execution plans and help carry out those plans.
+I communicate complex ideas well with others: technical and non-technical alike.
+I work closely with my customers so they receive the best products and services possible.
 </p>

-To be completely honest, I am just another average person (with a blog).
-But unlike other people who go home to relax at night, I choose to go home and tinker, program, design, and hack.
-Ever since I was young, I've taken things apart, attempted to understand how they work and improve upon them.
-To tell you I know exactly what I want to do would be a like any anybody that tells you otherwise is lying to themselves.
-To be honest, All I know is that I've been said to be a great software engineer and apparently I can get paid doing that.
-When it comes down to it, I enjoy anything to do with computers (hardware, firmware, or software).
-Through my education and personal studies, I have touched on every abstraction layer of the computer, from transistors to the human layer, and haven't found a layer yet that doesn't excite me.
+I am a dude who tinkers, programs, designs, and hacks.
+I love to take things apart, discover how they work and improve their function.
+I enjoy anything to do with computers (hardware, firmware, or software).
+Through my education and personal studies, I have touched on every abstraction layer of the computer, from silicon and transistors to user interfaces as the human layer, discovering joy throughout the stack.

-If you want to learn more about me, feel free to surf around or [ask questions](/contact/).
+If you want to learn more, feel free to surf around or [reach out](/contact/).

 --------